HeyaIe/UnrealEngineLiveProject/README.md

 </div>
 <hr>

-False Floors
+**False Floors**

 I decided to create a blueprint consisting of two identical platforms surrounded by a box collision, upon overlap, a random platforms' collision response is set to overlap and visibility is disabled at random, resulting in the character falling through.

-A delay is included in order to reset the collision response and visibility.
+A delay was included in order to reset the collision response and visibility.

 <div float="left">
     <img src="https://user-images.githubusercontent.com/98930139/176328254-293034d5-9af7-4830-a244-38d65be2390a.gif" width="400" height="250">